Random regular graphs and the systole of a random surface: The models

 Note that in this model the corners of the triangles turn into punctures.
 To define the gluing we assign a midpoint to every edge of $T$: $i$, $i+1$ and $\frac{i+1}{2}$ and add the condition that midpoints are glued to midpoints (this comes down to $0$ shearing).

 If $\omega\in\Omega_N$, the surface obtained by gluing together isometric copies of $T$ will be denoted $S_O(\omega)$.

 We will be interested in curves on the surface and in particular in their length.
 Given a homotopically non-trivial closed curve $\gamma$, it follows from the fact that the metric on our random surface is hyperbolic that there exists a unique geodesic homotopic to $\gamma$ (see for instance Theorem 1.6.6 in \cite{Bus}).
 We will sometimes call this geodesic the \emph{geodesic representative} of $\gamma$.
 In the case of random surface constructed with ideal triangles the length of this geodesic can be computed from the combinatorial data of the gluing.
-In what follows, we will explain how this computation can be done, readers who are familiar with hyperbolic geometry might wish to move on to the next section.
+In what follows, we will explain how this computation can be done.